rhonvyramos/Module_1_Challenge/README.md

 ## Installation

 Simply clone the repository onto your machine and open the index.html file through a live server.
+The index.html file is located inside the Develop folder.

 ## Use